mvc5/mvc5.github.io/overview/action-controller.md

 }
 ```

-A controller is a function just like any other function.
+A controller is a function.
 It can also be an [event](https://github.com/mvc5/mvc5/blob/master/src/Event/Event.php) or a plugin that [resolves](https://github.com/mvc5/mvc5/blob/master/src/Resolver/Resolver.php#L84) to a [callable](http://php.net/manual/en/language.types.callable.php) function.
 If the value returned from the controller is not a [Http\Response](https://github.com/mvc5/mvc5/blob/master/src/Http/Response.php) and it is not null, it will be [set](https://github.com/mvc5/mvc5/blob/master/src/Response/Dispatch.php#L79) as the value of the response body for the remaining components to transform into a value that can be sent to the client.

 ```php
 'web' => [